Generates a Kaplan–Meier plot with optional confidence intervals and risk table.

 Details

-A custom function passed to CI
+A custom function passed to CI is called once per group in an environment

 containing the following variables:

-The custom function must return a data.frame
+The custom function must return a data.frame with the following columns:

 References